RuslanKovalyov/TheBook/CONTRIBUTING.md

 - Adherence to the [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guide is appreciated.

+### ❤️ Django Development Practices

+- Django Initialization: Within TheBook.co.il repository, our Django backend is prominently initialized as Django.
+This distinct naming is designed for immediate framework identification, ensuring contributors can effortlessly discern the core backend structure.
+It's imperative to adhere to Django's best practices throughout the development process.

+- App Naming Convention: Our main app is designated as app_main.
+This naming approach signals its primary role within the Django framework and sets a precedent for other apps' names.
+Adopting this convention aids in maintaining a consistent, intuitive structure as the project scales.

+- Future-Ready Structure: We've architectured our repository with an eye on the future.
+The current structure facilitates easy integration of other potential frameworks, such as React, directly at the root level, underscoring our commitment to adaptability and embracing technological evolution.

+- Models, Views, and Templates: Your contributions should have models, views, and templates that are organized and modular.
+While class-based views can enhance clarity, the emphasis should always be on creating concise and efficient views.

+- Database Migrations: For any alterations to the database, ensure you create and thoroughly test migrations before submitting any pull request.

+- Dependencies Management: Introducing new dependencies mandates an update to the requirements.txt file.
+Additionally, your pull request should contain a concise justification for the inclusion of the new dependency.

 ## 📌 Final Notes

 Let's maintain a high standard for TheBook.co.il.
 Ensure your contributions are in line with our conventions and elevate the quality of content and code alike.
 Here's to building something great, together!